purpleidea/flabbergast/flabbergast-manual.md

 It is important to understand the niche for Flabbergast: it is a configuration language.
 The configuration of some systems is rather trivial: `fstab` and `resolv.conf` have remained virtually unchanged over many years.
 More complex programs, such as Apache, BIND, Samba, and CUPS have significantly more complicated configurations.
 The complexity is not a function of the configuration itself; indeed `smb.conf` is just an INI file.
 Complexity comes because there's a desire to share common configuration between elements (e.g., the list of privileged users among SMB shares).
 Configuration files start to grow awkward macro systems, get preprocessed using M4 or the like, or get evermore specific configuration operations to migrate the complexity into the binary.

 Flabbergast, in some ways, is like a macro system.
 However, macro systems, such as M4 and the CPP, operate by manipulating text or tokens and can only ever output more text or tokens.
-Flabbergast is a language meant to manipulate structured configuration: tuples.
-Tuples can behave somewhat like objects: they can have inheritance relations, they can be extended, and, finally, rendered into a standard configuration format, which might be the tuples themselves or it could be text.
+Flabbergast is a language meant to manipulate structured configuration: frames.
+Frames can behave somewhat like objects: they can have inheritance relations, they can be extended, and, finally, rendered into a standard configuration format, which might be the frames themselves or it could be text.
 Either way, the needs of the configuration remain in the Flabbergast language; not the binary consuming the configuration.
 Moreover, Flabbergast makes it possible to write libraries of utilities and templates for configurations.

 Another way to think about that language is that it is a system where dependency injection is not something added to the language, but is implicit.
 Every reference is an injection point.
 Defining an attribute is performing an injection.
 Since attributes can be overridden, the injection framework remains fluid.